Dillon Gabriel

 Dillon Gabriel (born December 28, 2000) is an American professional football quarterback for the Cleveland Browns of the National Football League (NFL).
-He played college football for three seasons with the UCF Knights from 2019 to 2021.
-Gabriel then transferred to the Oklahoma Sooners, playing two seasons from 2022 to 2023.
-In 2024, he joined the Oregon Ducks for his final season, earning first-team All-American honors and being named the Big Ten Most Valuable Player.
-By the end of his college career, Gabriel tied the Football Bowl Subdivision (FBS) record for passing touchdowns with 155, matching the mark previously set by Case Keenum.
+He played his first three seasons of college football for the UCF Knights and his next two with the Oklahoma Sooners.
+In his final college season in 2024, he was a member of the Oregon Ducks, earning first-team All-American honors and being named Big Ten Most Valuable Player.
+Gabriel finished his college career with an FBS record 155 touchdown passes.
 He was selected by the Browns in the third round of the 2025 NFL draft.
-Gabriel is one of the few left-handed quarterbacks currently active in the league.

 Early life

 Gabriel was born on December 28, 2000, in Mililani, Hawaii.
 He comes from a family with a strong athletic background.
 His mother, Dori Gabriel, played college softball for the Loyola Marymount Lions.
 His father, Garrett Gabriel, played college football as a quarterback for the Hawaii Rainbow Warriors from 1987 to 1990.
-Garrett was a four-year letterman and finished his college career as Hawaii’s all-time leader in passing yards with 5,631 and total offense with 6,181.
+Garrett was a four-year letterman and finished his college career as Hawaii's all-time leader in passing yards with 5,631 and total offense with 6,181.

 Gabriel grew up playing multiple sports, primarily baseball and football.
 Although he enjoyed baseball, he found the game slowing down as he got older and gravitated toward football for its faster pace and the rush and excitement it offered.
 Early in his youth, Gabriel played several positions including safety, running back, and wide receiver, only fully transitioning to the quarterback role between the ages of 10 and 12.
 His decision to focus on playing quarterback was partly inspired by his father, but emphasizes that pressure was never put on him.

 Gabriel spent his early education years attending private schools, notably spending his seventh and eighth grade years at Punahou School in Honolulu, Hawaii.
 It wasn't until high school that he attended public schools.